FrancKINANI/IMessenger/README.md

 ## 📋 About the Project

-ISMAGI Connect is a native Android mobile application developed as part of a 3-month academic project.
-It aims to modernize and centralize communication within the institute.
+IMessenger is a native Android mobile application developed as part of a 3-month academic project.
+It aims to modernize and centralize communication within the institute(ISMAGI).

 The application replaces dispersed informal groups (WhatsApp, Facebook) with an official, secure platform dedicated to student and academic life.